hucknz/cumulusmx/README.md

 The migration process is designed to make the data recoverable but there is no guarantee provided.

 If you need to recover there should be a copy of the necessary files available in the following locations:
-1. Cumulus.ini should be located at /config/Cumulus-v3.ini.bak
+1. Cumulus.ini should be located at `/opt/CumulusMX/config/Cumulus-v3.ini.bak`
-2. The v3 data files should be available at /backups/datav3
+2. The v3 data files should be available at `/opt/CumulusMX/backups/datav3`

 Replacing `/config/Cumulus-v3.ini.bak` with `/config/Cumulus.ini` and copying `/backup/datav3/` to `/data/` **should** restore things back to v3.

 # Thanks

-Credit to [@optoisolated](https://github.com/optoisolated/MXWeather) for their initial work in containerising Cumulus MX.
+Thanks to [@optoisolated](https://github.com/optoisolated/MXWeather) for their initial work in containerising Cumulus MX.